 “Koi badi companies toh hain nahi yahan par.
 Na toh naukriyan hain aur na hi koi education system itna strong hamare desh ka ke gareeb gaon ke ladke bhi padh likh sake.
 Uper se terrorism ki vajah se hazaar bandishen alag hain.
 Ladko ke paas na toh kaam hai aur na hi paise.
 Mahino take sab band pada rehta hai curfews ke chalte.
 Aakhir mein khane ko gharon mein kuchh nahi bachta toh thode se paise deke ladko ke haath mein ya toh patthar pakda dete hain ya bandook.
 Ab ya toh bhookhe mar jao ya police aur Army ki goli khake mar jao”

 Is Kashmir Safe for Tourists – Conclusion

 I hope the information posted above was of help.
-In next part of this article, I have provided details of my Kashmir trip, including the itinerary I followed and places visited.
-If you have any other questions; please feel free to ask in the comments section below or at our Community Forum; and I will be glad to answer.
+In the next part of this article, I have provided details of my Kashmir trip, including the itinerary I followed and places visited.
+If you have any other questions, please feel free to ask in the comments section below or at our Community Forum, and I will be glad to answer.